 - the intimidation involved the use or threats of violence,

-- the defendant was previously convicted of intimidating a victim or witness, or
+- you were previously convicted of intimidating a victim or witness, or

-- the defendant was hired by someone else to commit the crime.
+- you were hired by someone else to commit the crime.

 4. Are there immigration consequences for intimidating a witness?